Maid in Manhattan: Spin-off

 ABC announced in August 2008 that it would be adapting the film to a television series, with Lopez producing.
 Chad Hodge was hired as a script writer.
 In 2009, Sony Pictures Television indicated the spin-off was a put pilot.

 Telenovela version

 Telemundo and Sony Pictures Television were co-producing a telenovela based on the movie called Una Maid en Manhattan, starring Litzy and Eugenio Siller.
-As of November 29, 2011, the telenovela was airing in Telemundo weeknights at 8pm/7pm central.
+As of November 29, 2011, the telenovela was airing on Telemundo weeknights at 8pm/7pm central.